aws/sagemaker-python-sdk/doc/amazon_sagemaker_model_building_pipeline.rst

         output_s3_uri="s3://my-output",
         # assume the model output is at column idx 10
         inference_attribute="_c10",
-        # remember the first column is the ground truth.
+        # As pointed out previously, the first column is the ground truth.
         ground_truth_attribute="_c0",
     )
     from sagemaker.workflow.monitor_batch_transform_step import MonitorBatchTransformStep